LtHummus/SpyPartyDraft/README.md

 # TODO List

 1. A not-terrible UI
-2. Distinguish between "any" vs. "pick" for non-known maps
+2. Some display bugs
-3. Some display bugs
+3. Massive code cleanup
-4. Massive code cleanup
+4. Ability to rejoin draft in progress

 # Contact the author